This essay is a call to define your own ambition outside of society’s work-centered ideals.

 Living the easy life is being needlessly sacrificed by a generation of young workers.
-This article attempts to remove the stigma associated with carefree living and demonstrate how you too can live an easy life
+In this essay, I attempt to remove the stigma associated with carefree living and demonstrate how you too can live an easy life.

 At its core, the easy life means working less: the goal of these articles is to help you, should you feel so inclined, to choose to work less and to show you how to do it.

 In 2020, a lot of people unknowingly have the chance to choose to live an easy life, but aren’t making that choice.
 By the end of this article you will be in a position to understand if you’re one of those people – and what you can do about it if so.

 Any of the global “lucky ones” can choose the easy life: smart, first world born and educated people with no dependents and the right to live and work in a developed country.
 While various additional factors impact the degree of difficulty, if you have those basic ingredients then living the easy life is possible – you certainly don’t need to have (come from) a large amount of money.

 The easy life means forgoing demanding work schedules, ambitions of riches and the pursuit of prestige: instead choosing a leisurely life of simple means.

 There are many reasons to choose this life (it could even be argued that if you have the option to choose the easy life then it’s selfish, lazy, unambitious and irresponsible of you not to), but ultimately you should choose it because you’re lucky enough that you can.